chrishudetz/SpotiTerm/README.md

 ## Prerequisites
 To operate SpotiTerm you must:

   1. Have a **Spotify** Account.

   1. Go to Spotify's developer website and [create an application](https://beta.developer.spotify.com/dashboard/login).

   2. Go to your applications settings and add you're preferred redirect URI (I chose "http://localhost:8888").

   3. Navigate to you're apps dashboard and copy the Client ID and Client Secret.

-  4. Place **Client ID**, **Client Secret** and **Redirect URI** in the respective variables found in [config.py](config.py):
+  4. Place **Client ID**, **Client Secret** and **Redirect URI** in the respective variables found in [config.py](functions/config.py):
       ```
       CLIENT_ID = "Insert Client ID Here."
       CLIENT_S = "Insert Client Secret Here."
       REDIRECT_URI = "Insert Redirect URI Here."
       ```
 ### Recommended
 To enjoy the full beauty of SpotiTerm, I recommend the use of a dark terminal theme.
 [OSX Terminal Themes](https://github.com/lysyi3m/osx-terminal-themes/blob/master/schemes/Darkside.terminal) from [Emil Kashkevich (lysyi3m)](https://github.com/lysyi3m).
 I recommend the Darkside theme.

 ## Download Options -- Installing
 Currently you can only clone or download the project ZIP file.
+(Recommended clone if you're going to be contributing.)

 Extract and navigate to the zipfile directory and run SpotiTerm by executing the main entry point file (SpotiTerm.py):
   ```